Delivering Brisbane's vision

-Council is working hard to plan and deliver services and projects that help make Brisbane a great place to live and do business and that meet our aspirations for the city.
-Use this page to find information on recent awards, programs and projects that are helping Brisbane achieve its vision.
+Council is working hard to plan and deliver services and projects that help make Brisbane a great place to live and do business and that meet our aspirations.
+Use this page to find information on recent awards, programs and projects helping Brisbane achieve its vision.

 Want more detail on how we're delivering Brisbane's projects?
 Find out how we're getting on with the job every day and planning for our future by delivering roads, bikeways and pathways and other projects.
 You might also like to check out the awards Council received in 2016.

 Council continues to keep our city moving.
 The major piling phase of construction for the Kingsford Smith Drive upgrade began in February 2017.

 Council's active and healthy program, Growing Older Living Dangerously (GOLD), has free or low-cost activities for residents 50 years or older.